ccwaterkloof/prayer/index.md

 ## Mission prayer

-This week we are praying for [Uganda](/prayer/notes/uganda.html)
+With the crisis of the current devastating floods, we are praying for [Pakistan](/prayer/notes/pakistan.html)

-If you missed it, we last prayed for [Scotland](/prayer/notes/scotland.html)
+If you missed it, we last prayed for [Uganda](/prayer/notes/uganda.html)

 ## Prayer App